joakimsk/netcheck/README.md

-Network checker
+# netcheck

-Check if connected to the intarnets by curl-ing google
+A small internet checker utility.
+Check if connected to the intarnets by curl-ing Google.

 Tested on:
 OS X Mountain Lion